 In May 2011, the FASB issued ASU 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs, which amends ASC Topic 820, Fair Value Measurement.
 The purpose of ASU 2011-04 is to clarify the intent about the application of existing fair value measurement and disclosure requirements and to change a particular principle or requirement for measuring fair value or for disclosing information about fair value measurements.
+This pronouncement is effective for interim or annual periods beginning after December 15, 2011.
 We do not expect the provisions of ASU 2011-04 to have a material impact to our consolidated financial statements.

 In June 2011, the FASB issued ASU 2011-05, Presentation of Comprehensive Income, which amends ASC Topic 220, Comprehensive Income.
 The objective of ASU 2011-05 is to improve the comparability, consistency and transparency of financial reporting and to increase the prominence of items reported in other comprehensive income.
 The update will require entities to present items of net income, items of other comprehensive income and total comprehensive income in one continuous statement or two separate consecutive statements, and entities will no longer be allowed to present items of other comprehensive income in the statement of stockholders' equity.
 Reclassification adjustments between other comprehensive income and net income will be presented separately on the face of the financial statements.
+This pronouncement is effective for interim or annual periods beginning after December 15, 2011.
 We do not expect the provisions of ASU 2011-05 to have a material impact to our consolidated financial statements.

 In September 2011, the FASB issued ASU 2011-08, Intangibles - Goodwill and Other (Topic 350): Testing Goodwill for Impairment, which permits an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
+This pronouncement is effective for interim or annual periods beginning after December 15, 2011.
 We do not expect the provisions of ASU 2011-05 to have a material impact to our consolidated financial statements.